jpardogo/GoogleProgressBar/README.md

             android:layout_gravity="center"/>
 ```

-Set in your code the drawable you want to use from the list:
+Choose form the list the drawable you want to use and place it in your code:

 ```java
     @Override